 Sometimes, when I get scared, I totally freak out.
 Yep, I go off the deep end, but then, I live through it and it totally changes my perspective, skyrockets my confidence, and motivates me to write blogs like this to tell you to GO SCARE YOURSELF MORE OFTEN.

 I know facing fears isn’t an easy thing to do.
-This whole challenge thing in general isn’t an easy thing to do.
-But because of that, we created an entire online school for those who know they want the challenge but have trouble facing the challenge.
+This whole challenge thing in general isn’t an easy thing to do, and I know facing fears isn’t an easy thing to do.

 To sum up why you need challenge…Repeat after me:

 “To be a happy, fulfilled, self reliant human being I need to create NEW challenges in my life so that I can get scared, a little tingly, and maybe pee my pants every so often so that I can see what I’m made of.”

 At first I might fail often, but then, when I get that win, I’m going to be so stoked and my newfound confidence will radiate into everything else I do.